MSED: a multi-modal sleep event detection model for clinical sleep analysis: Results and discussion

-so that positive values of \(\Delta\,\text{onset}, \Delta\,\text{offset}\) corresponds to a positive shift to the right (delayed prediction), and positive values of \(\Delta\,\text{dur.}\) meaning an overestimation of the event duration compared to manual scoring.
-This is shown in~\cref{fig:event-detection:paper-vi:temporal-morphology}, where the blue distributions are the joint detection model for each event type, and the orange distributions are the corresponding single-event models.
-The distributions are shown as kernel density estimates superimposed on a histogram.
-For \ac{Ar} events, the model overestimates the duration on average by a couple of seconds, which is caused by an earlier prediction of onset and delayed prediction of termination.
+Described in~\cref{tab:test_temporal_metrics}, the model overestimates the duration of \ac{Ar} events by a couple of seconds, which is caused by an earlier prediction of onset and delayed prediction of termination.
 For \ac{LM} events, the model underestimates the duration by about half a second on average, which is due to earlier prediction of termination.
 For \ac{SDB} events, the model overestimates the duration by about 25 seconds on average, which is caused by an earlier prediction of onset and delayed prediction of termination.
-These errors in predicted durations reflects the temporal characteristics of these events; \acp{LM} are shorter events (between \SIrange{0.5}{10}{\second} per definition), and it is thus unlikely to be overestimated by several seconds, while \acp{SDB} are longer events by one to two orders of magnitude, which also increases the size of the errors. \acp{Ar} events are intermediate in length compared to \acp{LM} and \acp{SDB}, which is reflected in the error distributions.
+These errors in predicted duration reflect the temporal characteristics of these events; \acp{LM} are shorter events (between \SIrange{0.5}{10}{\second} per definition), and it is thus unlikely to be overestimated by several seconds, while \acp{SDB} are longer events by one to two orders of magnitude, which also increases the size of the errors.
+Arousals are intermediate in length compared to \acp{LM} and \acp{SDB}, which is reflected in the error distributions.